onkwon/yaos/README.md

 ### System call interface

-System resource is accessed by the system call interface entering priviliged mode as a user task runs in user(unpriviliged) mode.
+System resource is accessed by the system call interface entering privileged mode as a user task runs in user(unprivileged) mode.

 ### Virtual file system